 Because Saudi society is close-knit, an ‘us’ and ‘them’ culture between locals and expats may prevail in some companies, and discrimination exists.
 The government’s ‘Saudisation’ policy, where citizens are fast-tracked into jobs, training, and promotion at the expense of expats, can stoke tensions.
 Also, salaries and packages in some companies may be based more on ethnicity rather than skills or experience.

 Annual paid leave is 21 days by law.
 This rises to 30 days after five years’ service.
-There are three public holidays for employees of private companies: Eid Al Fitr (three to seven days, depending on the public or private sector), Eid Al Adha (three to seven days, depending on the public or private sector), and Saudi National Day (23 September).
+There are three public holidays in Saudi Arabia for employees of private companies: Eid Al Fitr (three to seven days, depending on the public or private sector), Eid Al Adha (three to seven days, depending on the public or private sector), and Saudi National Day (23 September).

 Business etiquette in Saudi Arabia